omegasoft7/FSLogger/README.md

-##Check Caller of our current fuction:
+##Check Caller of our current function:
 If you want to see which class and in which line called your current message you have to add following code into your Application class:

 ```sh